 frequently asked questions - hatha yoga

+Yoga is the science of wellbeing.
 Yoga is not a religion.
-Yoga is the science of wellbeing.
 Yoga makes you more physically fit as well as more mentally and emotionally balanced.
 Yoga originated in India over 5000 years ago.
 Yoga is a great way to strengthen the body, increase flexibility, improve posture and release the stresses of the day by calming your mind.
 Better posture helps to relieve your body of any aches due to poor posture for example from sitting or standing for long periods during the day.
 There are several styles of yoga.
 Hatha yoga focuses on physical postures (asanas) and is also combined with breathing techniques (pranayama) and a short relaxation or guided meditation.

 I'm not flexible, can I still do yoga?